Portugal at the 2026 World Cup

 Portugal's World Cup history is a story of near-misses.
 Four semi-finals since 1966 (one, actually — the Eusébio side that finished third in England), one European title (Euro 2016, the most improbable in the competition's history), and decades of Cristiano Ronaldo carrying the weight of a nation that has never quite believed it could be champion.
 2026 is almost certainly his final chance — and the squad around him, for the first time, looks like one that does not depend on him.

 Roberto Martínez took over after Qatar 2022 ended with the infamous Ronaldo-on-the-bench quarter-final loss to Morocco.
 His rebuild kept Ronaldo in a reduced but still active role — captain, set-piece specialist, super-sub — and promoted a generational core that now anchors the tactical identity.
 Bernardo Silva runs the midfield.
 Rúben Dias commands the defense.
 Bruno Fernandes provides the creative spark.
-João Félix has finally settled at Chelsea and is rediscovering the form of his teenage years.
+João Félix moved to Al-Nassr after stints at Chelsea and Atlético Madrid.
 Gonçalo Ramos, the man who replaced Ronaldo in that 2022 Morocco match and scored a hat-trick against Switzerland, is emerging as the long-term number nine.
 Diogo Jota and Pedro Neto provide width.

 The UEFA qualifiers were dominant: eight wins, one draw, goal difference of +31.
 Portugal finished top of their group with several matches to spare.
 The Euro 2024 result — a quarter-final exit to France on penalties, Ronaldo missing a key spot-kick in the Round of 16 — was a reminder that this squad, for all its talent, still has knockout scarring.